webpack/webpack.js.org/src/content/configuration/other-options.md

 `number`

 Limit the number of parallel processed modules.
 Can be used to fine tune performance or to get more reliable profiling results.

-default: 100
+Defaults to '100'.

 ## `profile`